Detection of GeV $\gamma$-Ray Emission from supernova remnant SNR G15.9+0.2 with Fermi-LAT: DISCUSSION

-By analyzing the above TS maps of SNR G15.9-0.2, we found that the region of SNR G15.9-0.2 exists the significant GeV $\gamma$-ray radiation with 2D Gaussian spatial distribution and a significance level of 13.29$\sigma$, its spectral index is 2.13$\pm$0.05 that is close to the average value of the power-law spectral index of 2.16 from the extended sources detected in the Fermi Galactic Extended Source catalog \citep{Ackermann2017}.
-Furthermore, we found that the almost all radio and X-ray contours from SNR G15.9-0.2 are all within 2$\sigma$ error circle.
-In addition, 1$\sigma$ error circle also contains some contours from the radio and X-ray energy bands.
-These resluts suggest that the position of the new $\gamma$-ray source well coincides with SNR G15.9-0.2.
+By analyzing the above TS maps of SNR G15.9+0.2, we found that the region of SNR G15.9+0.2 has the significant GeV $\gamma$-ray radiation with a 2D Gaussian spatial distribution and a significance level of 6.47$\sigma$.
+Its photon flux is (4.09$\pm$0.57) $\times$ 10$^{-9}$ ph cm$^{-2}$ s$^{-1}$ with $\Gamma$= 2.94$\pm$0.25.
+We observed that almost all the radio and X-ray contours from SNR G15.9+0.2 are all within the 2$\sigma$ error circle of the best-fit location.
+In addition, the 1$\sigma$ error circle also contains some contours from the radio and X-ray energy bands.
+These results suggest that the position of the new $\gamma$-ray source well coincides with SNR G15.9+0.2.

-Next, we analyzed the varibiliety of approximately 12.4 years of LC and found that the LC exits a certain degree of varibiliety with a 3.30$\sigma$ variability significant level.
-Thus far, the variability from LCs of SNRs in the Milky Way likely exists, such as iPTF14hls \citep{Yuan2018}, Supernova 2004dj \citep{Xi2020,Ajello2020}, the Crab Nebula \citep{Arakawa2020}.
-In addition, we investigated 4FGL and found three certified SNRs with TS$_{\rm var}$ $>$ 18.48\footnote{The value of $\rm TS_{\rm var}>$ 18.48 over 12 intervals indicates that the source more than 99\% chance is a variable source.
-Please refer https://heasarc.gsfc.nasa.gov/W3Browse/fermi/fermilpsc.html} including W 51C, W 44, and IC 443, which suggested the variability from LC of SNR is likely.
-Then, we used SIMBAD \footnote{simbad.u-strasbg.fr/simbad/} and Aladin\footnote{https://aladin.u-strasbg.fr/aladin.gml} to investigate whether the 2$\sigma$ error circle has certified active galactic nuclei (AGNs) and AGNs' candidates.
-However, we did not find likely one, so we suggest that the new GeV $\gamma$-ray emission is more likely to be from SNR G15.9-0.2.
+Next, we analyzed the variability of approximately 12.4 years of the LC and found that the LC exits a weak variability with a significance level of 2.69$\sigma$.
+Thus far, the variability from LCs of SNRs in the Milky Way likely exists, such as iPTF14hls \citep{Yuan2018}, Supernova 2004dj \citep{Xi2020}, the Crab Nebula \citep{Arakawa2020}.
+In addition, we investigated the 4FGL and found three certified SNRs with TS$_{\rm var}$ $>$ 18.48\footnote{The value of $\rm TS_{\rm var}>$ 18.48 over 12 intervals indicates that the source more than 99\% chance is a variable source.
+Please refer https://heasarc.gsfc.nasa.gov/W3Browse/fermi/fermilpsc.html}, including W 51C, W 44, and IC 443, which implies the variability from the LC of SNR G15.9+0.2 is likely.
+We considered that the most significant GeV radiations of the region are concentrated in the 2D Gaussian region with 0$^{\circ}$.45 radius, as displayed in Figure \ref{Fig2}, and the LC of the region has weak variability.
+Then, we used SIMBAD \footnote{simbad.u-strasbg.fr/simbad/} and Aladin\footnote{https://aladin.u-strasbg.fr/aladin.gml} to investigate whether the 2D Gaussian extended region has certified active galactic nuclei (AGN).
+However, we did not find likely one; therefore, we suggest that the new GeV $\gamma$-ray emission is more likely to be from SNR G15.9+0.2.